Request an Absentee Ballot

 Voting an Absentee Ballot at City Hall

-Absentee voting at City Hall is not yet available for the upcoming election.
+Absentee voting at City Hall is available beginning approximately 30 days before Election Day.

 The deadline to request an absentee ballot is close of business on Thursday, November 3, 2022.
 Absentee ballot requests submitted after this date may be accepted only if the voter qualifies under certain special circumstances.

 Absentee ballots must be returned to the City Clerk's Office by 8pm on Tuesday, November 8, 2022 (Election Day), coinciding with the close of the polls.

 Returning Your Ballot